Updated: August 2014

 The number one question I get from readers is, “Which camera should I buy?”
 Camera choice is about compromise.
 In general, a Digital SLR (DSLR) with a good lens will provide excellent image quality, ease of use, and flexibility.
 DSLRs are generally fast, responsive, and your best bet for photographing sports, children, pets, and anything that moves.
 However, they’re also larger and heavier than mirrorless and compact cameras, making them less attractive for travel and casual photography.

 Mirrorless cameras with interchangeable lenses are also capable of excellent image quality in a smaller and lighter package, making them ideal for travel and general photography.
 Of particular note are Fujifilm cameras with the X-Trans CMOS sensor.
 These cameras have change the mirrorless landscape by providing higher quality images than many DSLRs.
-They are quickly becoming a favourite of enthusiasts and professionals alike.
+They are quickly becoming a favourite of enthusiasts and professionals alike, and their autofocus speeds are catching up with DSLRs.

 A range of compact digital cameras are available to suit various budgets and styles.
 They vary greatly in capabilities, including optical zoom and size.
 Most are attractive to those seeking a basic point-and-shoot, although a few higher-end models offer full manual controls making them attractive to advanced users.
 Many DSLR owners also purchase a compact for those times when they’d prefer to leave the DSLR at home.